fsharp/fslang-design/RFCs/FS-1030-anonymous-records.md

 (a) It Just Works across assembly boundaries. i.e. that type identity will by default be assembly neutral, that is ``{| X:int; Y: int |}`` in one assemby will be type equivalent to the same type in when used in another assembly

-(b) It has .NET metadata.  i.e. that the runtime objects/types correspdonding to anonymous record values/types will have .NET metadata (like F# nominal record types) supporting normal .NET reflection and .NET data binding.
+(b) It Just Works with .NET Reflection, %A, Json.NET and other features, i.e. has .NET metadata.  i.e. that the runtime objects/types correspdonding to anonymous record values/types will have .NET metadata (like F# nominal record types) supporting normal .NET reflection and .NET data binding.

 This leads to two different kinds of anonymous records:

 * **Kind A** anonymous records that work smoothly across assembly boundaries
-* **Kind B** anonymous records that are compatibile which have a corresponding .NET metadata
+* **Kind B** anonymous records that have corresponding strong .NET metadata

-.NET provides no mechanism to achieve both of these, i.e. there is no .NET mechanism to make types with strong .NET metadata shared and equivaent across assembly boundaries.
+.NET provides no mechanism to achieve both of these, i.e. there is no .NET mechanism to make types both have "strong" .NET metadata shared and be equivalent across assembly boundaries.

 We support both Kind A and B anonymous records.
-However we make the default Kind A since F# developers can always move to nominal record types if necessary.
+However we make the default Kind A since F# developers can always move to either Kind B or nominal record types if necessary.
 However, we make Kind B an option, see below.

 ## Design Principle: A Smooth Path to Nominalization